Julia's Big Adventures; Bringing FUN to kids at Children's Minnesota!!

 Our journey at Children's Minnesota began on Mother's Day 2011 when our healthy, vibrant little five year old had an unexpected experience that changed our lives forever.
 In the blink of an eye, she was fighting for her life.
 Her daddy and I stood by and watched doctors and nurses work on her around the clock.
 She was in the Pediatric Intensive Care Unit for a few days undergoing test after test before we received a diagnosis.
 This felt like an eternity; time has never passed so slowly.
 Upon being told what she has, there was a moment of "that's it?".
 For what she had just gone through, we expected the worst.
 However, we learned that her condition is quite sensitive.

 Julia has Viral Asthma; a rare form.
 Viruses are her trigger and any of them have the potential of attacking her respiratory system.
 Being susceptible to any type of virus, we have to exercise caution around every illness.
-This is difficult at her age.
-She had a 2 year period of excellent test results and was only on medication when she was fighting a cold (to prevent an asthma flare up), and finally in August we were reluctantly hopeful along with her doctor that she had outgrown her asthma.
-However, just this March she suffered a setback, and after going through another round of tests, we are back on board with our 24/7-365 asthma plan.
-We are all feeling disappointed after such a long span of great health, but we know how much worse it could be.
-Julia is a lucky little girl to have a condition that is so easily treatable.
+This tends to be difficult at her age.
+She had a two year period of excellent test results and was only on medication when she was fighting a cold (to prevent an asthma flare up), then finally in August 2017, we were reluctantly hopeful along with her doctor that she had outgrown her asthma.
+However, in March of 2018 she suffered a setback, and after going through another round of tests, we were back on board with her 24/7-365 asthma plan.
+We were all feeling disappointed after such a long span of great health, but knew how much worse it could be.
+Julia is very fortunate to have a condition that is so easily treatable.
 We are very, very blessed.
+This past year has gone very well and she is OFF her meds as of April!!
+So far, so good.

 Her doctor says that one day she should grow out of this.
-I'll never wish time away, so in the meantime I'll shower her with love, cuddles, blankets, and stuffed animals when she's not well.
 It feels amazing to think there may come a day when there is no more worry, no more medicine, no more holding our breath when someone sneezes or coughs.
 Until then, Julia will continue treatment by seeing her pulmonologist every six months where she receives stellar care.
 We are truly blessed to be guided on this journey by someone who cares so much about our daughter and her future.

 Some other fun things to know about me....